Mame Khan: Career

 Khan made his singing debut in Bollywood with Shankar Mahadevan for the film Luck By Chance in 2009.
 However, he shot into the spotlight, when he appeared in an episode of Coke Studio @ MTV (season 2), featuring the song Chaudhary in collaboration with music director Amit Trivedi in 2012.
 Mame also performed another title Badri badariya at Coke Studio @ MTV, where he collaborated with singer Mili Nair.

 He sang for movies like Mirzya, I Am, No One Killed Jessica and Sonchiriya.
 He also lent his voice for a Hindi song in Malayalam film, Monsoon Mangoes.

 In October 2015, Khan released his debut album, Mame Khan's Desert Sessions, which was crowd funded.
 He sang the national anthem for Hotstar and Star Sports's 2015 Pro Kabaddi League season.
 In December 2016, he released a single, Sanu Ik Pal Chain Na Ave, which was a combination of Punjabi and Rajasthani folk music.
 In December 2017, he had collaboration with composer duo Salim–Sulaiman for McDowell's No.1's No.1 Yaari Jam's Yaari song.
 He also sang for television commercials for clients such as Samsung and Tanishq.
+Mame Khan has been the voice for the nutrition campaign "Mhari Champion" by ICDS and the Government of Rajasthan.

 He was also a part of Shankar Mahadevan's folk project titled My Country, My Music.
 He was the lead vocalist of Roysten Abel's show, The Manganiyar Seduction, which has been touring the world since 2006.
 He has performed at some of India's most popular festivals including the NH7 Weekender, Mood Indigo, Repertwahr Festival, Rajasthan Partnership Summit and Sahitya Aaj Tak.
 In June 2018, he performed with his troupe at the Mumbai's National Centre for the Performing Arts (NCPA), where he also collaborated with Kaushiki Chakraborty.
+First folk singer to play the opening act at NMACC's Studio Theatre in 2023.